BharatSahAIyak/k8s/cluster/components/kubernetes-dashboard/README.md

 2. Update the _dashboard-ingress.yaml_ file:
    - Replace the placeholder _YourDashboardHostname_ with the specific hostname for your Kubernetes Dashboard.
 3. Apply the updated Ingress configuration: `kubectl apply -f dashboard-ingress.yaml`
-4. To access the dashboard,
-   open your browser and navigate to the following URL: _YourDashboardHostname_
+4. To access the dashboard, open your browser and visit: _YourDashboardHostname_

 **References**